Water monitoring and data

 - Nutrients, total suspended solids and pesticide and loads.

-The Great Barrier Reef Catchment Loads Monitoring Program report the annual monitored mass loads of total suspended solids, nutrients and pesticides in fourteen priority catchments
+The Great Barrier Reef Catchment Loads Monitoring Program report the annual monitored mass loads of total suspended solids and nutrients, and a pesticide risk metric for priority catchments.

-Further information about this program is available at reefplan.gov.au or you may contact us via email firstname.lastname@example.org or (07) 3170 5608 to request data.
+Further information about this program is available at reefplan.gov.au and water quality monitoring or you may contact us via email email@example.com to request data.
 There may be a cost involved, depending on the data requested.

 Some datasets are available through Queensland Government open data.